 A condition of MGP funding is that the applicant or co-applicant convey a conservation easement to Ag + Open Space.
 The conservation easement is a legal agreement between the landowner and Ag + Open Space that permanently limits the use of the land in order to protect its conservation values.
 In order to ensure these values remain protected, Ag + Open Space monitors all conservation easements every twelve to eighteen months.
-Should the landowner sell or transfer the property to another owner, subsequent owners are obligated to use the land under the terms of the conservation easement.
-The conservation easement is binding in perpetuity - in other words, forever.
-All conservation easements, including those required under the MGP, must be approved by the Ag + Open Space Board of Directors and recorded with the County Recorder.
+The conservation easement runs with the land forever. and should the current owner sell or transfer the property, any subsequent owners are subject to the same conservation easement terms.
+All conservation easements, including those required under the MGP, must be approved by Ag + Open Space's Board of Directors and recorded with the County Recorder.